JacksonZanette/CrystaLaw/README.md

 3. How would you change your solution to account forfuture columns that might be requested, such as “Bill Voted On Date” or“Co-Sponsors”?
-### I should add these columns phisically on the code in three places: On the entities, DTOs and at the place that one's converted to other (in this case, for simplicity, on the CSV repositories creating manually the DTO's).
+'I should add these columns phisically on the code in three places: On the entities, DTOs and at the place that one's converted to other (in this case, for simplicity, on the CSV repositories creating manually the DTO's).
 A more complex solution could require something like AutoMapper to makes things easier.
-One good thing about it is that I've followed an convention and implemented to automatically translate the properties names (in PascalCase) to headers in CSV (in snake_case).
+One good thing about it is that I've followed an convention and implemented to automatically translate the properties names (in PascalCase) to headers in CSV (in snake_case).'

 5. How would you change your solution if instead ofreceiving CSVs of data, you were given a list of legislators or bills that you should generate a CSV for?